Warin1653/TST-Floods/README.md

 ## Acknowledgements

 This dataset was generated through a project funded by the Climate Change AI Innovation Grants Program.
-We would also like to acknowledge the [ml4floods](https://github.com/spaceml-org/ml4floods) package which provided functionality used to generate this dataset.
+We would also like to acknowledge the [ml4floods](https://github.com/spaceml-org/ml4floods) package which provided some functions used to generate this dataset.